-How to tell the difference between good quality motorcycle leathers and bargain priced leather.
+How to tell the difference between quality motorcycle leathers and bargain priced leather.

-1) Full grain- also called Naked or Aniline.
-This is leather processed without any attempt to hide or cover the natural markings that occur during the animals life like bug bites or scratches.
+1) Full grain- also called Aniline- This is leather processed without any attempt to hide or cover the natural markings that occur during the animals life like bug bites or scratches.
 Full grain is soft and pliable between 1.5-2.0 mm in thickness.
 Full grain is the strongest top of the line and best quality leather to use for motorcycle leathers.

 3) Semi-aniline- is an extra step beyond pure aniline dyeing which adds a top coating of highly dispersed pigments and dyes to the surface of aniline-dyed hides.